smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 ### Create the EventEmitter Class

-Create the new class and add a listener for the notificaiton and all required methods for sending an event.
+Create the class that will be the listener for the notiification you created above.
+This class will be sending an receieving messages from your JavaScript code (React Native).
+There are some required method(s) you must include inorder to be an  `EventEmitter` , these method(s) are in the example below.

 ##### Objective-C
 ###### SDLEventEmitter.h